 Growing up isn’t always easy.
-But girls in the developing world face challenges many of us can’t even imagine.
+But some girls around the world face challenges many of us can’t even imagine.

 Sampatya arrived home from her Compassion centre in Bihar, India one afternoon when she overheard her parents talking about her.
 Listening in, she realized with horror that they had arranged for her to marry a man from their community.
 She was just 14 years old.
 Sampatya was doing well in school and hoped to go on to university—something her parents couldn’t afford to allow, as girls with an education have a higher dowry than those without.

 Lalitha was 18 years old when she discovered her parents had arranged her marriage to an uncle.
 In her rural community in India it was common to marry as a teenager, often to a member of the family, as the dowry price was more affordable.
 Many of her peers were already married and had started families.
 Lalitha’s father, a railway porter who spent most of his meagre income on alcohol, didn’t want to provide for Lalitha any longer.

 Worldwide, more than 700 million women alive today were married as children—and nearly one third of these girls were married before the age of 15.
 About 40 per cent of all child marriages occur in India.
 In recent years, the number of girls in India marrying before age 15 has decreased slightly, but marriages between ages 15 and 18 are increasing subsequently.

 Cultural traditions play a major role in child marriage.
 Although child marriage is illegal in India, it’s still a common practice and there are rarely consequences for those involved, especially in remote villages where underage marriage is supported by the community and not reported.
 Some girls are married as young as six or seven years old, but are not sent to live with their husbands until they are teenagers.
 Once they’re married, they are usually taken out of school to learn to keep a home.